tes3mp-scripts/LevelingFramework/Readme.md

   * `text` text of the skill increase message.
 Default `Your %s skill increased to %s`.
   * `sound` path to the skill increase sound file.
 Default `fx/inter/levelUP.wav`.
   * `id` id of the GUI message box.
 Default `6666`.
 * `importESPs` whether to parse ESP files on startup.
 Setting this to `true` will significantly increase your server starting times and RAM usage overall.
 It is recommended to use the `lfimportesps` command when necessary.
 Default `false`.
+* `cmdRank` rank required to use the `lfimportesps` command.
+Default `2` (admin).
 * `skillCap` prevent increasing skills above this value.
 Default `100`.
 GMST values, more info here [OpenMW Research](https://wiki.openmw.org/index.php?title=Research:Stats_and_Levelling#Skill_progress)
 * `skillNames` list of skill names to display.
 Default are English version names.